ccb-hms/GWASCatalogSearchDB/README.md

         otherwise only resources explicitly annotated with those terms are returned
 - `direct_subclasses_only`— include only the direct subclasses of the given search terms, otherwise all the resources annotated with inferred subclasses of the given terms are returned

+Each search term must be an EFO term specified by its compact uniform resource identifier ([CURIE](https://www.w3.org/TR/curie/)).
+For example `EFO:0005741` which is the short form of [http://www.ebi.ac.uk/efo/EFO_0005741](http://www.ebi.ac.uk/efo/EFO_0005741).